 We’ve started with an overlocker at the lower end of the price range for anyone looking to dip their toes in the water.
 This overlocker is simple to thread and can stitch with 3 or 4 threads as well as having a rolled hem setting (ideal for finishing the edges of lightweight fabrics).
 The machine has a differential feed setting which allows you to control the amount the machine stretches, or gathers your fabric as you sew.

-Ideal for: Beginners looking for a simple, low cost overlocker
+Ideal for: Beginners looking for a simple, quality overlocker

-One of the best overlocker machines at the lower end of the price range is the Brother M343D.
-The machine can finish seams with 3 or 4 threads and can also stitch a rolled hem.
+One of the best overlocker machines at the lower end of the price range is the Brother M343D overlock machine.
+It can finish seams with 3 or 4 threads and offers several stitch options, including narrow hem, rolled hem and ribbon lock stitches.
 The side cover of the machine is removable to convert the flat bed into a free arm, ideal for sleeves or trouser hems.
-The threading system is simple (as overlockers go!) with colour coded thread path illustrations.
+The threading system is simple (as overlockers go!) with colour coded thread path illustrations and easy-to-use dials.
 See our guide below for the thread and needles to use with overlockers for a balanced, secure stitch.

 Next on the list is the Janome 8002DG.
 Janome is a popular choice for many sewists and this overlocker won’t disappoint.
 The thread guide is colour coded so you know which thread sits in which position – very useful as threading overlockers can be a chore to begin with, but once you get the hang of it you will be able to thread it in no time, much like learning to thread a regular sewing machine.
 Like the Brother and Jaguar models above the Janome 8002DG can stitch a rolled hem and has a differential feed setting to help sew stretch fabrics and fabrics of different weights.